 Professorships & Chairs

-The Sobey School of Business is proud to host two of Saint Mary’s University’s nine Canada Research Chairs.
+The Sobey School of Business is proud to host three of Saint Mary’s University’s 13 Canada Research Chairs.

 Tier 2 Canada Research Chair, Finance and International Competitiveness

 Tier 2 Canada Research Chair, Management; Associate Dean, Research and Knowledge Mobilization

 The Workforce of the Future: Linking Health and Productivity

 Canada Research Chair Dr. Catherine Loughlin believes that occupational health should be put on the mainstream management research agenda and that as long as management is responsible for decisions in the workplace, the research needs to be done from a management perspective.
 Managers are interested in research to guide their practice, so there is a need to carry out research that matters to managers.
 For example, if workplaces are to be designed that contribute to the health and productivity of workers in the 21st century, managers need to know about all groups of workers, including those that have previously been neglected.